 Duane Cregger is a contemporary artist working in oils, acrylics, and mixed media.
-He is a founding member of the Appalachian Spirit Artists Cooperative in Marion, Virginia, and was appointed to serve on an advisory panel for the Virginia Commission for the Arts from 2009-2012.
+He is a founding member of the Appalachian Spirit Artists Cooperative in Marion, Virginia, and has been twice appointed to serve on an advisory panel for the Virginia Commission for the Arts.
 His work is an abstract narrative of life in the rural mountains of Virginia and a journal of his rural-to-urban-to-rural migration experience.

 Duane's work has been featured in Élan Magazine, American Art Collector, Cottage Style by Better Homes & Gardens, Home & Design, Richmond Home, and the Better Homes & Gardens Home Decorating Guide.
 His paintings are found in private and corporate collections throughout the United States, including that of actress/director Drew Barrymore, and in Canada and the Caribbean.